Xienix6/Xienix6/README.md

 - 📲 React Native / SwiftUI / Kotlin
 - DEV Kubernates / Docker / Cane / Harbor
 - 🙏 Thank U for ur patience and time
+- 🤷‍♂️ Please always remember i am a complete noob at this

 <!---
 Xienix6/Xienix6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.